artOwlDev/nba-mvp-model/README.md

-This project focuses on analyzing NBA player data(cleaning, normalziing etc.) and predicting who's going to be the MVP for the 2024 year.
+This project focuses on analyzing NBA player data(cleaning, normalziing etc.) and predicting who's going to be the MVP.

+The model incrementally uses past data to predict the next season's data and so on.

 ## Overview